 And in limited cases, the Affidavit of Lack of Probate is often a recognized way to avoid probate when the Decedent did not have a Trust, Joint Tenancy with Rights of Survivorship, Community Property Agreement or some other non-probate alternative in place.

-Once the Affidavit is recorded with the County Auditor, the net effect is to vest title to the beneficiary named in the Decedent’s Will who declares he or she is the “rightful” or legal heir.
+Once the Affidavit is recorded with the County Auditor, the net effect may be to vest title to the beneficiary named in the Decedent’s Will who declares he or she is the “rightful” or legal heir.
 If, however, the Decedent did not have a Will, then in order to determine the “rightful” heir(s) look to the Washington Intestacy Statute, RCW 11.04.015, which spells out the order of distribution.

 Before recording the Affidavit of Lack of Probate it is important to comply with any U.S. Estate Tax obligations.
 A U.S. Estate Tax Return may have to be filed.
 And/or it may be necessary to obtain a transfer clearance certificate from the IRS.
 And it is recommended to confirm there is Washington Estate Tax compliance before recording.